Living on only one income, (yours), can be tough.

-Besides working to get extra money, we can also find ways to save money (that we may have never thought of) to make living on less more attainable.
+But, besides working more jobs to get extra money, we can also find other ways to save money (that we may have never thought of) to make living on less, more attainable.

 - Have a budget – There are many budgets out there and they can be overwhelming.
 I’ve found the 10-10-80 budget to be simple and easy to remember.
 You and your spouse can work on it together and figure out how to live on less so you don’t overspend.